3 Surprising Health Benefits of Strength Training for Women

 This is known as EPOC, or the afterburn effect, which in part helps fuel the repair of exercise-induced damage.

-The EPOC generally tends to be modestly greater, adding about 6 to 15 % more calories to the overall workout energy expenditure, according to ACSM HIIT training guideline.
+The EPOC generally tends to be modestly greater, adding about 6 to 15 % more calories to the overall workout energy expenditure, according to ACSM HIIT training guidelines.

 So according to the calorie chart below, for someone who weights a 140 pounds did an intense weight training workout for 55 minutes with minimal rest between each exercise, she gets to burn approximately 500 calories during the session and additional 30 to 75 calories post workout.